Pylons/pyramid/docs/narr/logging.rst

 ``myapp.models`` (and all your app's modules') loggers by default have an effective level of ``DEBUG`` too.

-For more advanced filtering, the logging module provides :class:`logging.Filter` object; however it cannot be used directly from the configuration file.
+For more advanced filtering, the logging module provides a :class:`logging.Filter` object; however it cannot be used directly from the configuration file.